 - The nurse will administer the injection.

 - If a delayed reaction occurs, please return to the health center.
-If it is closed, go to the hospital emergency room or an immediate care center.
+If we are closed, go to a hospital emergency room or an immediate care center.

 Subsequent allergy shots